CyVerse-learning-materials/neon_data_science/step1.rst

 - Find the "Ubuntu 16.04" image, click on it

+- Give it a short name that is distinct "my_first_vm"

-- Name it something simple such as "workshop tutorial" and select 'tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)'.
+- Select 'tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)'.
+Because this is your first attempt at provisioning a virtual machine it doesn't need to be a workhorse (yet).

 - Leave rest of the fields as default.

 - Wait for it to become active

-- It should now be booting up!
-This will take 2-10 minutes, depending.

 - Be Patient (but not too patient - if it takes >10 minutes the system may be at capacity, if you're trying to launch a large or extra large VM, try something smaller).